gsamokovarov/jump/README.md

 A fuzzy quick-directory jumper.
 Kinda like [autojump] or [z], but  fuzzy.

 Jump works its magic by keeping track of the directories you visit.
-It scores to give you the best match for tour input.
+It scores them to give you the best match for tour input.
 When integrated with your shell, the `j` function is available.
 It let's you jump across directories with ease.

 If you visit `/Users/bob/Projects/moneymaker` often, type `j mk` and jump straight to it.
 Gone are the days of manual aliases for frequent project